johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 > This dissertation was written as a summative part of my undergraduate studies at the London School of Economics.

 In 1997, the Bank of England was granted independence by, then Chancellor of the Exchequer, Gordon Brown.
-The subsequent Act of Parliament gave the newly independent Bank operational control over monetary policy instruments – primarily, the control of the Bank's base lending interest rate – and an explicit inflation-targeting mandate (Bank of England Act 1998).
+The subsequent Act of Parliament gave the newly independent Bank operational control over monetary policy instruments – primarily, the control of the Bank’s base lending interest rate – and an explicit inflation-targeting mandate (Bank of England Act 1998).
 This target, determined by the Chancellor, was set initially at 2.5% on the Retail Price Index (Brown 2003a) and was later revised to 2.0% on the Harmonised Index of Consumer Prices (Brown 2003b).
 The task of meeting this target was delegated to the newly formed Monetary Policy Committee (MPC).

 The committee comprises nine members.
 Four 'external' members are directly selected by the Chancellor and five 'internal' members – the Governor, two Deputy Governors and two Executive Directors of the Bank – are appointed in consultation with the Crown and Government (Bank of England Act 1998, Bean and Jenkinson 2001 p.434).
 In effect, the Chancellor has at least some influence in every appointment to the committee (Hix et al. 2010 pp.733-734).

 This particular appointment process poses a potential problem.
 The delegation of monetary policy to central banks has long been argued on the basis of removing political interference and creating macro-economic stability.
 Governments can use delegation as a 'credible commitment' on the economy (Kydland and Prescott 1977, Barro and Gordon 1983, Thatcher and Sweet 2002).
 But, if the Chancellor has an apparently significant influence over the appointment process of MPC members, does the spectre of political control and thus, a credibility crisis, still exist?

 Does *de jure* control of the appointment process also mean *de facto* control of the policy outputs of the MPC?
-That is, does the Chancellor have the ability to manipulate the Bank's base interest rate decisions, or any other monetary policy instrument decision, by virtue of whom he appoints?
+That is, does the Chancellor have the ability to manipulate the Bank’s base interest rate decisions, or any other monetary policy instrument decision, by virtue of whom he appoints?

 The answer to these questions lies in resolving a debate at the heart of political science; are actors' preferences stable and, therefore, can their actions be reliably predicted?
 If preferences are stable and actions are predictable, then the level of control given to political actors over the appointment process is something that should be given careful attention, as the very idea of a credible commitment may be misguided.
 This is particularly true in instances where one individual – such as the Chancellor of the Exchequer – controls the appointment process.

-Using the Bank of England's Monetary Policy Committee as a case study, I explore the significance of the appointment process to policy outputs, by establishing whether or not preferences are stable or change over time.
+Using the Bank of England’s Monetary Policy Committee as a case study, I explore the significance of the appointment process to policy outputs, by establishing whether or not preferences are stable or change over time.
 I begin by exploring the academic literature on central bank independence, decision-making, preference formation and change and expose an obvious contradiction in the literature that is yet to be fully explored in the context of monetary policy committees.
 With this theoretical background in place, I move on to establish my hypothesis – that preferences change – and discuss how this might be observed empirically.
 Next, I lay out my methodology of automated content analysis, how this has been applied to the case study and my findings.

 In applying this methodology, I find evidence both of preference change and preference stability, but move beyond the one-dimensional 'hawk-dove' dimension highlighted in existing literature to expose a more intricate background to the preference formation process of MPC members.
 I conclude that the type of appointment process used for monetary policy committees does matter, but that the extent to which it is able to actually affect policy outputs is uncertain, because the preferences of members change and their actions cannot be reliably predicted, particularly during times of economic shocks.